albertlis/simplier-keras/README.md

 * [Contact](#contact)

 ## General info
 This package is a set of common used actions in keras.
-At this moment includes:
+At this moment includes (**may be outdated**):
 - Main package
     * [Default callbacks](#default-callbacks)
     * [Restore callbacks](#restore-callbacks)